 Image from The Oregonian

-During his time playing with the Utah Jazz, Bailey married Sindi Southwick, an LDS collegiate basketball player.
+During his time playing with the Utah Jazz, Bailey married Sindi Southwick, a Latter-day Saint collegiate basketball player.
 Though he respected her beliefs, Bailey did not join the Church until nearly a decade later.

 When Bailey decided to play for the Italian Basketball League (LBA) in 1995, he suddenly found himself in a whole new country and culture.
 "Times were tough," he says.
 "I was a captive audience, and my Father in Heaven knew it."